-Thus, the OAC had primarily focused efforts on completion numbers.
+The OAC has primarily focused efforts on completion numbers.
 During the HLC Comprehensive Visit in Spring 2021, however, the Peer Review team shared that the completion numbers should not be the primary interest but instead the number of courses assessed.
-Thus, this report shares the both, and the OAC is currently working to make the CAR process conducive to this type of reporting.
+Thus, this report shares them both, and the OAC is currently working to make the CAR process conducive to this type of reporting.